 Since I had worked for years with school, church and adult choirs, I knew there was a demand for male singers.
 Meanwhile, I was spending a lot of time taking singing to the schools in my role as the recruiting director for San Francisco Boys Choir.
 I saw the eagerness in the eyes of the young boys when I taught them little songs, and I realized that singing was something that boys love to do, but that somehow society had created the expectation that singing was not an appropriate activity for boys, especially when measured against the pull of sports programs to define current concepts of “masculinity.”

 Armed with this inspiring information, I came to understand that having boys sing with other boys would create the culture of brotherhood necessary for boys to be free to explore their voices.
-The recent explosive growth of Ragazzi, now at 250 boys [for the 2019-2020 season], shows that we were right; boys want and need to sing, and given the opportunity, they will sing!
+The recent explosive growth of Ragazzi, now at 250 boys, shows that we were right.
+Boys want and need to sing, and given the opportunity, they will sing!

 We were very idealistic at the time and we didn’t charge tuition or pay anyone.
 Over time we learned that we needed to cover costs, but we remained committed to offering the opportunity to any boy who wanted to sing.
 To this end, we made sure that fund raising was a part of our annual plan.
 The first gala and auction was held in the ballroom of Crystal Springs Uplands School.

 An early break came when the local San Mateo Times published a feature column about us.
 In several months our numbers jumped from seven boys to 35.
 It wasn’t long before we were at 75 boys.
 We started a theory program and a training program in order to maintain a standard of excellence for those boys who had some experience, while making sure that those who needed education received it.
 Ragazzi became the recipient of grants to support the goal of making singing available for all boys, and individual donors stepped up to support our mission.